abitdodgy/snakes_and_ladders/README.md

 # SnakesAndLadders

 This gem is a CLI clone of the classic board game [Snakes and Ladders][1] (or Chutes and Ladders).
 It's written in Ruby, and uses the Object-oriented programming paradigm.
+See the repo wiki for more details.

 This gem uses features only available in **Ruby 2.1** and above, such as *keyword arguments*, and *required keyword arguments*.
 You will need Ruby 2.1 to run this gem.